 Another example of how bad it is is the fact they now offer a remastered version of TOS with modern, CGI-based special effects.
 In contrast to the changes done on Star Wars, the remastering is generally (though far from universally) well-received (it helps that versions with the original effects remain widely available).
 It should also be noted they only remastered the special effects and didn't take the opportunity to tweak plot points.

 Handwaved in the DS9 episode "Trials and Tribble-ations" with Dax admiring "the classic 23rd century styling" of the tricorders and instruments.

 At least one novel gave it a different handwave; Uhura, stuck on another ship that used touchpads, mentioned that she and the rest of the crew preferred the more tactile controls—in fact, she recalls that the Enterprise was once refit with touch controls, but there were so many complaints about the new controls that the controls were changed back to the older keys and switches.

-Averted, at least for a decade or two, with the "microtape" data cartridges which looked very much like 3.5" floppies.
+Averted, at least for a decade or two, with the "microtape" data cartridges which looked very much like 3.5" diskettes.
 That form factor has since given way to the keyfob-sized USB drive, but may someday return.